Discover the best free fonts for Windows and Mac for you to download: serif and sans-serif, script, vintage and more.

 The regular weight typeface is perfect for logo design and display use, whilst the single stroke monoline weight and condensed slant variant are designed for longer text blocks.

-Brazilian designer Adilson Gonzales de Oliveira Junior created this typeface for an experimental project of air models – inspired by aircraft models from the 40s, and now it’s available for personal use.
+Adilson Gonzales de Oliveira Junior created this typeface for an project of air models – inspired by aircraft models from the 40s, and now it’s available for personal use. experimental

 Its simple, elongated letters and numbers are slender and refreshing.